The Big Experiment

 The venue: the Halliwell Conference Centre, Carmarthen

-The Big Experiment moves south this year, to the new conference centre at Trinity St David’s university campus.
+The Big Experiment is back for its second year at the new conference centre at Trinity St David’s university campus.

-Accommodation is in single or (a few) twin en-suite study bedrooms at £130 per person (£110 Early Bird).
+Accommodation is in single en-suite study bedrooms at £130 per person (£110 Early Bird).
+NB Unfortunately the college cannot offer twin rooms this year.
 If you’re in full-time education, there are a limited number of bursary places for only £60.

 Prices include your tuition, all your meals and your accommodation.

-The accommodation is arranged in flats of 9 bedrooms plus a kitchen.
+The accommodation is arranged in flats of 8 bedrooms plus a kitchen and a lounge.
 Families or groups of friends are welcome to book their own flat together.